Mhlpereira/Mhlpereira/README.md

 ## About
 Hello, I'm Mário Henrique, a 33-year-old professional with a degree in Information Systems.
 I have solid experience in backend development and a strong understanding of frontend technologies.
 I also have experience with automation, RPA (Robotic Process Automation), and web scraping.

-## Project

-I am currently developing Animus, a management software for training centers aimed at improving communication between teachers/personal trainers and their students.

 ## My Skill Set
 <table><tr><td valign="top" width="33%">